ferv3455/ferv3455.github.io/_cpp_primer/ch3-strings-vectors-arrays.md

 ### Pointers and Arrays

-- Arrays have a special property - in most places when we use an array, the compiler automatically substitiutes a pointer to the first element of the array (e.g. subscription).
+- Arrays have a special property - in most places when we use an array, the compiler automatically substitutes a pointer to the first element of the array (e.g. subscription).
+  - `arr` is equivalent to `&arr[0]` and `&arr`: it is allowed to take the address of an array.
   - **Using `auto` with an array will yield a pointer type.
 However, `decltype` will yield the array type with equal length** - length is part of the type.
 - Pointers are iterators: we can write a loop using a pointer to the first element and an off-the-end pointer.
   - **`iterator` has two functions `begin()` and `end()`** that return pointers to the first and one-past-the-end elements of an array.